-Indicative Table (Actual instrument/ percentages may vary subject to applicable SEBI circulars):
+Indicative Table (Actual instrument/percentages may vary subject to applicable SEBI circulars)

-Sl. no Type of Instrument Percentage of exposure Circular references 1 Securities Lending A maximum of 40% of net assets may be deployed in securities lending and the maximum single party exposure may be restricted to 10%# of net assets outstanding at any point of time.
-Para 12.11 of SEBI Master Circular on Mutual Funds dated June 27, 2024 Presently, Securities lending and borrowing (SLB) is an Exchange traded product.
+Sl. no Type of Instrument Percentage of exposure (% of total assets) Circular references 1.
+Securities Lending A maximum of 40% of net assets may be deployed in securities lending and the maximum single party exposure may be restricted to 10% of net assets outstanding at any point of time.
+A Presently, Securities lending and borrowing (SLB) is an Exchange traded product.
 Counterparty is not known for transactions carried out under SLB segment and they are guaranteed by Clearing Corporations and hence do not carry any counter party risk.
 Accordingly, single party exposure limit will not apply to trades on Stock Exchange platform.
-Single party exposure limits can only apply in case of OTC (over the counter) trades where counterparty can be identified.
-2 Securitized Debt Upto 30% of the net assets Para 12.15 of SEBI Master Circular on Mutual Funds dated June 27, 2024 3 Derivatives for hedging and rebalancing purposes upto a maximum of 50% of net assets Para 12.25 of SEBI Master Circular dated June 27, 2024.
-4 Credit default Swaps As per applicable regulations Para 12.28 of SEBI Master Circular on Mutual Funds dated June 27, 2024 5 Covered call options The Scheme shall not invest in covered call options Para 12.25.8 of SEBI Master Circular on Mutual Funds dated June 27, 2024 6 Repos/reverse repo in corporate debt securities The scheme shall not invest in Repos/reverse repo in corporate debt securities.
-Para 12.18 of SEBI Master Circular on Mutual Funds dated June 27, 2024 7 Overseas Securities upto 35% of net assets Para 12.19 of SEBI Master Circular on Mutual Funds dated June 27, 2024 8 ReITS and InVITS The scheme shall not invest in units issued by REITs and InvITs.
-Para 12.21 of SEBI Master Circular on Mutual Funds dated June 27, 2024 9 Securities borrowing & Short selling If permitted by SEBI Regulations, the Scheme may engage in short selling of securities in accordance with the guidelines issued by SEBI.
-Short sale of securities means selling of securities Para 12.11 of SEBI Master Circular on Mutual Funds dated June 27, 2024
+Single party exposure limits can only apply in case of OTC (over the counter) trades Para 12.11 of SEBI Master Circular on Mutual Funds dated June 27, 2024 where counterparty can be identified.
+2. Debt Derivatives Upto 50% The cumulative gross exposure through debt and derivative positions should not exceed 100% of the net assets of the Scheme.